buildbreakdo/lambda-starter/README.md

 SAM Local will watch your `build` directory for changes and reload when changes occur.
 To watch your `src` directory (where you will edit code) run `npm run watch`, after any changes are made in `src` webpack will recompile and output to `build` where AWS Sam Local will pickup the code changes.

 #### Test
-Invoke the mock API Gateway event.json by running:
+Invoke your Lambda function using the mock API Gateway event.json by running:

 `npm test`